CFO Leadership in Good Times and Bad

 Ultimately, the answer to that central inquiry can depend on the people and resources available – those that will enable CFOs to make better decisions when faced with either a crisis or a chance for creative change.

-If the CFO is too tied up in the daily grind of finance and accounting management to focus on anything else, their time gets consumed and they don’t add value.
-CFOs must leverage the best resources that enable strategic decision making and use his or her innate sense of leadership to guide the organization to success.
+If the CFO is too tied up in the daily grind of finance and accounting management to focus on anything else, their time gets consumed and they don’t make a meaningful impact.

 According to writer and consultant Peter Drucker, “Management is doing things right; leadership is doing the right things.”